Fingernail & Toenail Fungus Best Practices Guide

 A metal nail file is highly recommended.
 Cardboard nail files or emery boards cannot be properly cleaned and should be disposed of between uses.
 Acrylic and crystal nail files are not recommended.

-Use a topical solution that contains Tolnaftate or Undecylenic acid along with essential oils or compounds to help penetrate the layers of the nail.
-Choosing Treatments with FDA approved antifungal ingredients is vital to your success throughout this entire process.
+Use a topical solution that contains Tolnaftate or Undecylenic acid along with essential oils or compounds to help reach underneath the layers of the nail.
+As emphasized throughout this guide, choosing products with recognized antifungal ingredients link 1 is vital to your success throughout this entire process.

 Step #2 | Cut and Trim Your Toenails